Greece Moments Greece Moments

 Salvia Areopolis All Suite Hotel, Areopoli

-Beautiful 3-star complex with new and spacious rooms, some with kitchen and sun terrace.
-Great view of the plain of Areopoli.
-Attentive staff and extensive breakfast buffet.
+Beautiful 3-star complex with bright, spacious rooms, some with a kitchen and sun terrace.
+Great views over the plain of Areopoli.
+Attentive staff and an extensive breakfast buffet.

 ➲ Book Salvia Areopolis Hotel*